Adroiti/docs-for-code-review-tools/tfsec/aws-ec2-enforce-http-token-imds.md

-Pattern: aws_instance should activate session tokens for Instance Metadata Service
+Pattern: Missing use of `http_tokens` for AWS instance

 Issue: -